Henderson, No. 20 Boise State hang on for 31-24 win over CSU

 Patrick O’Brien threw for 289 yards and two TDs for the Rams (4-8, 3-5), who dropped to 0-9 all-time against Boise State.
 Rams coach Mike Bobo heads into the offseason on the hot seat after a second straight losing season.
 He’s 28-35 in five seasons at Colorado State.

-“I want to be back,” Bobo said.
+“I hope to be back,” Bobo said.
 “We are really, really close.”

-With Colorado State on the move late, Moa sacked O’Brien on second down.
-After an incompletion, Colorado State faced a fourth-and-14 at the Boise 45 with just over 2 minutes remaining and all three timeouts remaining.
+With Colorado State on the move late, Moa sacked O’Brien on a critical second-down play.
+After an incompletion, Colorado State faced a fourth-and-14 at the Boise 45 with just over 2 minutes remaining and all three timeouts.
 The Rams elected to punt.

-The Broncos converted a third-down play on a diving catch by Khalil Shakir.
-From there, Boise State was able to run out the clock.
+They wouldn’t get the ball back as the Broncos converted a third-down play on a diving catch by Khalil Shakir.

 “This one hurt,” said Rams receiver Warren Jackson, who had eight catches for 84 yards and a touchdown.
 “But today we could smell it and we didn’t get it done.”

 The sparse crowd was announced at 12,324 on a chilly and overcast afternoon.
 Only the middle sections of the stadium were open following a blizzard earlier in the week that dropped around 15 inches of snow.
 Most of the upper deck and behind the south end zone were blanketed in snow.
-The Colorado State facilities management crews moved approximately two million pounds of snow from the playing surface to get it ready.
+The Colorado State facilities management crews moved approximately two million pounds of snow from the playing surface.

 O’Brien drew the Rams to within 24-21 with a 28-yard strike to tight end Trey McBride late in the third quarter.
 Henderson restored a 31-21 lead on a 1-yard TD with 11:26 remaining.

-After a 34-yard field goal by Braxton Davis and forcing a Boise State punt, the Rams got the ball back with 3:53 left but were forced to punt.
+After a 34-yard field goal by Braxton Davis and forcing a Boise State punt, the Rams got the ball back with 3:53 left but couldn’t capitalize.

 There were no punts in the first half.
 Well, technically no punts as Colorado State was called for a running into the punter in the first quarter to keep a Boise State drive going.
 The Broncos capitalized by scoring on a 2-yard run from Collingham.

-O’Brien threw two first-half interceptions, including one that Broncos outside linebacker Curtis Weaver tipped at the line and dove to secure.
+O’Brien threw two first-half interceptions, including one that Weaver tipped at the line and dove to secure.

-“I wish I would’ve caught my footing so I could’ve scored,” Weaver cracked.
+“I wish I would’ve caught my footing so I could score,” Weaver cracked.

 THE TAKEAWAY